moby/moby/docs/understanding-docker.md

 forth with a Docker daemon.

 ### Inside Docker
-To understand Docker's internals, you need to know about three components:
+To understand Docker's internals, you need to know about three resources:

-* Docker images.
+* Docker images
-* Docker registries.
+* Docker registries
-* Docker containers.
+* Docker containers

 #### Docker images